 : It would take more than a man to lead the slaves from bondage.
 It would take a god.

-: There is a beauty beyond the senses, Nefretiri.
-Beauty like the quiet of green valleys and still waters.
-Beauty of the spirit that you cannot understand.
+: There is a beauty beyond the senses, Nefretiri, beauty like the quiet of green valleys and still waters, beauty of the spirit that you cannot understand.

-: I saved your son.
+: But I have saved your son, Moses.
 Moses

 : In the hardness of his heart, Pharaoh has mocked God and brings death to his own son!
 Nefretiri

-: But I saved your son!
+: You would not let Him do this to me.
+I saved your son!
 Moses

 : I cannot save yours.